ppamintuznriva/hortus-notarum/src/site/notes/About Me.md

 **2013.** “An Other Othered by Other Others: Manila Luzon and the Irreverence of Drag."
 Inter-Asia Cultural Studies Graduate Conference.
 National University of Singapore.
 1–2 July 2013.
 ## Workshop Fellowships
 **2020.** "Tighten the Knot of Our Blanket Slings: A Semiotic Reading of Ubba and the Colonial Representation of Childrearing."
 3rd Cordillera Studies Writeshop.
 Baguio City.
 11-13 March 2020.
-**2014.** “Happiness is not Always Fun: Social Commentary and Melodrama in Fassbinder’s Ali, or Fear Eats the Soul,” J. Elizalde Navarro National Workshop in Criticism on the Arts and Humanities, Baguio City, 25-31 May 2014.
+**2014.** “Happiness is not Always Fun: Social Commentary and Melodrama in Fassbinder’s *Ali, or Fear Eats the Soul*,” J. Elizalde Navarro National Workshop in Criticism on the Arts and Humanities, Baguio City, 25-31 May 2014.

 ## Academic Membership
 **2024.** Full Individual Member, [Association of Critical Heritage Studies (ACHS)](https://www.criticalheritagestudies.org/membership-directory#!biz/id/6509b0463ac000fa390d9a75)